philemonnwanne/aws-bootcamp-cruddur-2023/journal/week6.md

 docker push $ECR_PYTHON_URL:3.11.3-alpine
 ```

-### For Flask
+### For Backend Flask

-In your flask dockerfile update the from to instead of using DockerHub's python image
+In your flask dockerfile update the `FROM` command, so instead of using DockerHub's python image
 you use your own eg.

 > remember to put the :latest tag on the end

-Create Repo
+Create ECR Repo for the backend

 ```sh
 aws ecr create-repository \